snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

-When the input file shown in :numref:`uq:figure18` is run, Dakota will run the MCMC algorithm and generate a posterior sample of :math:`\boldsymbol{\theta}` in accordance with Bayes Theorem :numref:`eq:BayesThm` and the likelihood function :numref:`eqn:Likelihood`.
+When the input file shown in :numref:`uq:figure18` is run, Dakota will run the MCMC algorithm and generate a posterior sample of :math:`\boldsymbol{\theta}` in accordance with Bayes Theorem :math:numref:`eq:BayesThm` and the likelihood function :math:numref:`eq:Likelihood`.
 Dakota’s final output summary reports an evaluation count summary and the best sample point visited during the MCMC process as measured by maximum posterior probability (an estimate of the MAP point).
 The final output also